daviddossett/app-shell/README.md

 ## About

-Prototype to explore navigation options using Office UI Fabric and BAG's Business Apps Fabric wrapper
+Prototype to explore navigation patterns using Office UI Fabric and the Business Apps Fabric wrapper